290711231/dominic/README.md

-# Father and son's first project
+# **Father and son's first project** #
+---
-#-----YuanBao AirPlane War-----
+## -----YuanBao AirPlane War----- ##
+---

-This is a bunch of code for a little game I wrote for my son.\n\n
+This is a bunch of code for a little game I wrote for my son.

-It's seem like everyone's first game object is airplane war....\n\n
+It's seem like everyone's first game object is airplane war....

-Mine just is it!!\n\n
+Mine just is it!!

-I'v been learning Python for some times.\n
+I'v been learning Python for some times.

-I just want to learn some Web crawler techniques ,and then analyze some art data...\n But now...\n\n
+I just want to learn some Web crawler techniques ,and then analyze some art data...

+But now...

-Any way...\n\n
+Any way...

-I'm a happy dad.So, my son will be a happy kids!\n\n
+I'm a happy dad.So, my son will be a happy kids!

-So, I just wrote ths little game with my pool techniques...\n\n
+So, I just wrote ths little game with my pool techniques...

-In a few days,I want replace image in it with my son's paintings,which is what he wants most.\n\n
+In a few days,I want replace image in it with my son's paintings,which is what he wants most.

-May be...\n\n
+May be...

+---
-A happy dad:Dominic Was\n
+A happy dad:Dominic Was

-A happy son:Da Yuan Bao\n
+A happy son:Da Yuan Bao

-A Pretty mama:Liang Jin\n\n
+A Pretty mama:Liang Jin

+---
-Father and son's first project cooperation happy!\n\n
+###Father and son's first project cooperation happy!###

-2019-4-4\n\n
+---
+2019-4-4